We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 How We Chose and Tested the Best Electric Composters

-When choosing the best electric composters, we looked specifically at a few features, including cycle time, the number of cycles, design, ease of use, the quality of the final product they create, and customer reviews.
-In addition, we also considered extra features, such as automatic opening doors and whether the product could compost bioplastics or pet waste.
+When choosing the best electric composters, we looked specifically at a few features, including cycle time, number of cycles, design, ease of use, quality of the final product, and customer reviews.
+In addition, we considered extra features, such as doors that open automatically, and whether the product could compost bioplastics or pet waste.

 We looked at more than 10 manufacturers to determine which electric kitchen composters should make the cut.
 This list was created from extensive product research and hands-on testing.

 We then rated the electric composters on five key criteria: ease of use, odor control, durability, noise, and value, and evaluated the types of food scraps each could process and whether additives were needed for composting.
-Over two weeks, we processed one to two pounds of kitchen waste per cycle, weighing the scraps before and after to assess how effectively they were broken down.
+Over 2 weeks, we processed 1 to 2 pounds of kitchen waste per cycle, weighing the scraps before and after to assess how effectively they were broken down.

 What to Consider When Choosing an Electric Composter

 Choosing an electric composter requires considering several factors, especially since these machines are an investment and become a part of a household’s daily life.
-When searching for the right product, it’s important for shoppers to look at the size, capacity, cycle time, and aeration system to determine if it will fit their needs.
+When searching for the right product, it’s important for shoppers to consider the size, capacity, cycle time, and aeration system to determine whether it will fit their needs.

 Size

-Others are designed specifically to sit on the floor and are between 16 and 26 inches high.
+Others are designed specifically to sit on the floor; these tend to be between 16 and 26 inches high.
 These include larger electric composters that could not otherwise sit on a table or counter and act more as trash cans for food waste.
 It’s important for shoppers to consider where the machine would go before purchasing one for composting in kitchen spaces.

 Capacity